ArnoVdH/photoblog/content/blog/2020/morrowind.md

 You're only  the hero because you make it so.

 ## Tribunal & Bloodmoon
-Tribunal is mediocre.
-The City of Mournhold feels empty: vast spaces with almost nothing to do.
-The dungeons are interesting though, although the idea of 'lost underground city' is sometimes hit or miss.
+Tribunal is a bit of a mixed bag.
+The City of Mournhold feels empty.
+Even though the architecture is interesting, the vast spaces are sparsely populated with almost nothing to do.
+The dungeons are interesting though, the idea of 'lost underground city', haunted catacombs and antediluvian Dwemer ruins are engaging and impressive.

-Never played Bloodmoon before, in all these years of me playing Morrowind!
+{{< figure src="/img/morrowind/almalexia.jpg" class="" caption="The Temple of Almalexia herself">}}

+Although I've played Morrowind quite a lot, completing the main quest, explorer the world time and again, I never ventured into the Bloodmoon expansion before, except for a short trip to Fort Frostmoth and a quick return trip.
+So this playthrough was the first time exploring the snowy forests and defiling its ancient barrows.
+While the expansion is well rounded in itself, the isle of Solstheim just isn't that interesting as the rest of Morrowind.
+It's in effect a premonition of the later games that step back from weird, original world-building and a move towards more traditional fantasy settings, in this case the viking-like Nords.

 ## Playing in 2020
 More than 17 years after its release, the game still inspires people.
 A huge community of fans keeps making art and mods for the game.
 The [Tamriel Rebuilt](https://www.tamriel-rebuilt.org/) project has been working the extended Morrowind province (in contrast to just the island of Vvardenfell in the original game) for two decades.
 Seperate mods are being released daily and there is a team working on a full remake of the game in the newer Skyrim engine, called [Skywind](https://tesrskywind.com/).
 Another big project is [OpenMW](https://openmw.org/en/), a new engine for the game that runs on modern hardware and adds native support of new technologies.
 There's even a musician called Young Scrolls making music inspired by Morrowind: definitely check out [Balmora Vice](https://youtu.be/pRErZ4PTY70) or [Dagothwave](https://youtu.be/iR-K2rUP86M)!

 I reinstalled the game and did another playthrough during the covid-19 crisis and wrote this piece.
 I used the [Morrowind Graphics Guide](https://wiki.nexusmods.com/index.php/Morrowind_graphics_guide) and [Thasthus' guide](https://github.com/Tyler799/Morrowind-2019/blob/master/Morrowind_2019.md) as a basis and learned to work with [Wrye Mash](https://danaeplays.thenet.sk/wrye-mash/) to install and manage the huge amount of mods.

-{{< figure src="/img/morrowind/puzzle_canal.jpg" class="" caption="The interior of the Puzzle Canal beneath the Palace of Vivec">}}
-{{< figure src="/img/morrowind/seyda_neen.jpg" class="" caption="View from the docks of Seyda Neen">}}
-{{< figure src="/img/morrowind/balmora.jpg" class="" caption="Balmora with the Dwemer ruins of Arkngthand in the background">}}
 {{< figure src="/img/morrowind/mournhold.jpg" class="" caption="The city of Mournhold, as seen in Tamriel Rebuilt">}}
-{{< figure src="/img/morrowind/almalexia.jpg" class="" caption="The Temple of Almalexia herself">}}

 ---